uqlibrary/technology-training/R/packaging/packaging.md

 }
 ```

-Functions will by default return the last evaluated element.
+This is pretty much the steps we used before, made into a function.
+The
+only argument is `file`, to provide the name of the file we want to
+read.

+Notice the last step in the function body: we also wanted to store the
+file name, so this information is available when we merge all the
+datasets.
+We can do that with the `mutate()` function.

+Make sure you define this function by executing the code.
+You can also
+use the “Source” button at the top right of the source panel.

-We can now test it on our first file:
+Back in our script, we can now test it on our first file:

 ``` r
 read_station("acorn_sat_v2_daily_tmax/tmax.002012.daily.csv")